Weapon: World War II and postwar

 Many modern military weapons, particularly ground-based ones, are relatively minor improvements to weapon systems developed during World War II.
 World War II marked perhaps the most frantic period of weapon development in the history of humanity.
 Massive numbers of new designs and concepts were fielded, and all existing technologies were improved between 1939 and 1945.
 The most powerful weapon invented during this period was the nuclear bomb; however, many other weapons influenced the world, such as jet aircraft and radar, but were overshadowed by the visibility of nuclear weapons and long-range rockets.

 Nuclear weapons

 Since the realization of mutual assured destruction (MAD), the nuclear option of all-out war is no longer considered a survivable scenario.
 During the Cold War in the years following World War II, both the United States and the Soviet Union engaged in a nuclear arms race.
 Each country and their allies continually attempted to out-develop each other in the field of nuclear armaments.
-Once the joint technological capabilities reached the point of being able to ensure the destruction of the Earth by 100 fold, a new tactic had to be developed.
+Once the joint technological capabilities reached the point of being able to ensure the destruction of the Earth by 100-fold, a new tactic had to be developed.
 With this realization, armaments development funding shifted back to primarily sponsoring the development of conventional arms technologies for support of limited wars rather than total war.

-International arm cooperation

-It is essential to highlight the growing relevance of international military cooperation and the global diffusion of deterrence strategies.
-As outlined in Baizidi's theory on deterrence, the internationalization of deterrence involves the transfer of arms and other military capabilities to aligned states and non-state actors, as a means of amplifying strategic reach and threat credibility.

-In today’s interconnected security environment, the deterrent value of weapons often hinges not only on their technical specifications but also on how they are deployed collaboratively across borders.
-Missile sharing arrangements, forward-defense networks, and alliance-building exemplify how arm's cooperation has shifted from a purely national doctrine toward a regional and even global concept.
-Such internationalized deterrence mechanisms, both conventional and unconventional, reshape strategic calculations and expand the zones of influence — redefining the tactical significance of weapons far beyond their immediate geography.